Luciferatus/ggdogs/README.md

-# ggdogs
+# ggpalmerpenguins
-The geom you always wished for adding dogs to ggplot2.
-This package is part of the memeverse.
+This geom adding palmerpenguins Artwork by @allison_horst to ggplot2.
+This package uses the ggdogs code by R-CoderDotCom.Here's how to use the package in RStudio.
 The source code of this package is based on geom_image from ggimage.